Caaguazú district: Economy

 Caaguazú had the greatest concentration of sawmills in Paraguay about fifteen to twenty years ago and up until today is still called the “Wood Capital” of Paraguay, in Spanish (Capital de la Madera).
-Caaguazú still has more than ten big wood industries producing wood flooring among other things.
-The many sawmills have mostly move up to the north eastern part of Paraguay where there are many more logs.
+Caaguazú still has more than ten big wood industries producing wood flooring among other things, although many sawmills have mostly moved to the northeastern part of Paraguay, where there are many more trees to log.